iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Fourier Series, PDE Flavor.md

 $$

 And that is just the average value of the function over the interval $[-L, L]$.
 Therefore, we have all the coefficients for the Fourier Series, expressed using function $F(x)$.
-Amazing.

 ---
 ### **Series Calculus**:

-**Integration**:

-Can we integrate the Fourier Series Terms by Terms to get the integral of the function?

-Yes.

-**Differentiation**:

-Can we differentiate terms by terms?

-No always, it depends, consider Fourier Sine Series:
+#### **Claim | We can do Integration on Fourier Series**
+> We can do Fourier series if we can identify the conditions when the Fourier series converges uniformly.
+> There are many such conditions.
+> We list some of the sufficient conditions when the Fourier series converges uniformly.
+> 1. When the function is Holder continuous.
+> 2. When the function is continuous, and the Fourier coefficients is absolutely summable.

+#### **Differentiation**

+Take the integral on Fourier seris is fine, but taking the derivative could be problematic.

+#### **Claim | We May not be able to Take Derivative on Fourier Series**

+> We may not be able to take derivative on a convergent Fourier series.

+**Justification**

+Let's consider the following example of a Fourier series.
 $$
 x = 2
 \sum_{n = 1}^{\infty}